tarwn/lessthandot-hugo/blogs/content/posts/2013-01-17-displaying-missing-dates-by-utilizing.md

 You might want to adjust the range to start earlier or end later for your purpose

-Now that the calendar table is ready, let&#8217;s create a fake order table with some dates
+Now that the calendar table is ready, let's create a fake order table with some dates

 sql
 create table SomeData (OrderDate date, SomeCol int)